How to win at gambling: what are the odds?

-If you want to gamble successfully, you need to know about game odds and edges.
+To learn how to win at the casino, you need to know about game odds and house edges.
 Each game is unique in this regard.
-It's up to you to figure out how to minimize the house edge and put yourself at the best advantage.
-With just a basic understanding of probability, you can make appropriate wagers for whatever scenario.
-Trust us, you don’t need to be a mathematician to gain enough understanding for the odds to work in your favor.
+With a basic understanding of probability, you’ll learn how to gamble at a casino to your best advantage.
+You don’t need to be a mathematician to gain enough understanding for the odds to work in your favor.

-Betting odds tell you how likely a specific event is to happen within a game, and how much you will win if that event occurs.
-This likelihood (aka probability) is usually written one of two ways:
+Casino gaming revolves entirely around odds.
+Betting odds tell players how likely a specific event is to happen within a game and how much a player will win if that event occurs.

 These types of odds are written as 10/1, 5/2, etc. and with them you can easily calculate how much you stand to win: if you bet the second number, you win the first number.
 So, in the first example, if you bet $1 you would win $10.